-Diet is important when treating psoriasis.
-Oily fish such as mackerel and salmon has been found to have a positive effect.
-All oily cold water fish contain large amounts of essential fatty acids which have an anti inflammatory effect and they also contain large amounts of vitamin D.
+Diet is vital when treating psoriasis.
+Oily fish such as mackerel and salmon have been found to have a positive effect.
+All oily cold-water fish contain large amounts of essential fatty acids that have an anti-inflammatory effect and they also contain large amounts of vitamin D.

-Other psoriasis sufferers find that removing dairy products, red meats and certain species also help the condition.
-It is a good idea to limit alcohol consumption as this widens the blood vessels increasing the blood flow to the skin leading to more itchiness, redness and flakiness.
+Other psoriasis sufferers find that removing dairy products, red meats, and certain spices also help the condition.
+It is a good idea to limit alcohol consumption as this widens the blood vessels increasing the blood flow to the skin leading to more itchiness, redness, and flakiness.

 Salty sea baths are useful as well and sufferers are often recommended not to use beauty products containing parabens.

-Taking a vitamin D and a fish oil supplement is an excellent remedy as both seem to help to keep psoriasis under control.
+Taking vitamin D supplements and fish oil supplements are both excellent remedies as both seem to help to keep psoriasis under control.

 There are different types of eczema, and the most two common types are contact dermatitis and atopic eczema.

-Atopic eczema in adults are often a result of food additives and it can be very difficult to pin point the additive which is causing the problem however artificial sweeteners
+Atopic eczema in adults is often a result of food additives and it can be very difficult to pinpoint the additive which is causing the problem however artificial sweeteners

 have a strong link to atopic eczema in adults.

-If you suspect you or your child is allergic to dairy products remove them completely from the diet, and replace with almond milk which is rich in calcium or GM free soya milk.
-Almond milk is an excellent alternative as it is very natural and rich in micro nutrients.
+If you suspect you or your child is allergic to dairy products remove them completely from the diet, and replace them with almond milk which is rich in calcium or GM-free soy milk.
+Almond milk is an excellent alternative as it is natural and rich in micronutrients.

 Both types of eczema have very similar symptoms.
 The symptoms include severe itching, redness of the skin, small blisters that often weep and dry, flaky skin.